Free Java Update 8

 This release contains fixes for security vulnerabilities.
 For more information, see the Oracle Java SE Critical Patch Update Advisory.

-For a list of bug fixes included in this release, see JDK 8u221 Bug Fixes page.
+For a list of bug fixes included in this release, see JDK 8u241 Bug Fixes page.

 Java Expiration Date

 The JRE expires whenever a new release with security vulnerability fixes becomes available.
 Critical patch updates, which contain security vulnerability fixes, are announced one year in advance on Critical Patch Updates, Security Alerts and Third Party Bulletin.
-This JRE (version 8u221) will expire with the release of the next critical patch update scheduled for October 15, 2019.
+This JRE (version 8u241) will expire with the release of the next critical patch update scheduled for April 14, 2020.

-For systems unable to reach the Oracle Servers, a secondary mechanism expires this JRE (version 8u221) on November 15, 2019.
+For systems unable to reach the Oracle Servers, a secondary mechanism expires this JRE (version 8u241) on May 14, 2020.
 After either condition is met (new release becoming available or expiration date reached), Java will provide additional warnings and reminders to users to update to the newer version.

 » More information on Java Update